codekbganesh/Jenkins_SpringBoot_Project1/1.DEPLOYING_APPLICATION_MANUALLY/README.md

 ```
 5. Once you run the mvn clean package command, You will get the jar file in the same directory and path would be target/spring-boot-web.jar

-6. Run your Spring Boot apl=plication using the below Command:
+6. Run your Spring Boot application using the below Command:

 java -jar target/spring-boot-web.jar (Just running the Application)